TelemetryDeck/docs/docs/api/api-run-query.md

 order: 2
 ---

-{% notewarning "Paid plans only" %}
+!!! warning "Paid plans only"

     API access — including running queries — is available on TelemetryDeck's paid plans.
 If your organization is on the free plan, upgrade your plan first and you'll be able to generate a personal access token and run queries.

-{% endnotewarning %}

 ## Authorization